Scientific: Antigonon leptopus

 Landscape Use: Wall and fence cover, accent vine

-Form & Character: Tender, innocent, wispy, delicate, spreading
+Form & Character: Twining and spreading, tender, innocent, wispy, and delicate.

-Growth Habit: Mostly evergreen, climbing, vining and twining (produces tendrils) habit to 30'.
+Growth Habit: Mostly evergreen, climbing, vining and twining (produces tendrils for attachment) with a trailing habit to 30 feet.

-Foliage/Texture: Foliage is medium green, cordate shaped with subtle marginal serrations; medium texture.
+Foliage/Texture: Foliage is medium green, small, cordate shaped with subtle marginal serrations; medium texture.

-Flowers & Fruits: Clusters of small delicate pink flowers in panicles, fruits are papery sheaths bearing black seeds.
+Flowers & Fruits: Clusters of small delicate pink, red, or rarely white flowers in panicles, fruits are papery sheaths bearing black seeds.

 Seasonal Color: Pink flowers in summer to autumn.

-Temperature: Tolerant of most exposures and microclimates in Phoenix.
+Temperature: Tolerant of most microclimates in Phoenix, but is freeze sensitive.

 Light: Partial to full sun.
 Avoid reflected western exposures.